Shiv Thakare: Early life and family

-Thakare was born as Shiv Manoharrao Uttamrao Jhinguji Ganuji Thakare on 9 September 1989 in Amravati, Maharashtra.
+Thakare was born as Shiv Manoharrao Uttamrao Jhinguji Ganuji Sambhaji Shivaji Thakare on 9 September in Amravati, Maharashtra.
 At an early age, he began supporting his father Manohar Thakare who worked at a betel leaf shop.
 He later sold milk packets and newspapers to support his family.

 He dated Veena Jagtap, a fellow contestant in his season of Bigg Boss Marathi.
-During the show, Thakare permanently tattooed Veena's name on his right hand, as a part of a task.
-They split in 2022.
+During the show, Shiv got Veena's name tattooed on his right hand, as part of a task.
+They split up in 2022.